Bonemeijer/phpunit-extensions/README.md

 ## Deployment

-Don't.
-Don't deploy debug tools.
-Which is why I recommend using the `--dev` flag during installation.
+Don't deploy test tools.
+Which is why the Composer `--dev` flag is recommended.

 ## Versioning